 Remember too that it is not just about the samples but also where they are taken from.
 For example, it is important to secure the sample site - which is now damaged by taking the sample - from future release of fibres.

-It is also important to ensure decontamination of sampling devices after each use and that sampling is performed in a manner that ensures non-release of respirable fibres during the sampling activity.
+It is also important to ensure decontamination of sampling devices after each use and sampling in a manner that ensures non-release of fibres during the sampling activity.

 Sample integrity

 Some simple pointers: